 Ancient Stoic philosophy and modern Cognitive Behavioral Therapy

 Surprisingly, this idea was also rediscovered in modern Psychology with the Cognitive Behavioral Therapy (CBT).
-CBT proposes that much of our suffering is due to cognitive distortions, such as overgeneralization, minimizing the positive, scatastrophizing, which leads us perpetuate self-defeating behavior.
-CBT has shown great effectiveness in clinical trials for treating a variety of mental disorders and improving life satisfaction in published reseach.
+CBT proposes that much of our suffering is due to cognitive distortions, such as overgeneralization, minimizing the positive, catastrophizing, which leads us perpetuate self-defeating behavior.
+CBT has shown great effectiveness in clinical trials for treating a variety of mental disorders and improving life satisfaction in published research.